helm/charts/incubator/kibana/README.md

 The command deploys kibana on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

-There is an additional authorization feature which leverages oauth-proxy.
-See more information below on how to run Kibana within the cluster behind an oauth-proxy used for easy authentication of selected users.

 ## Uninstalling the Chart

 To uninstall/delete the `my-release` deployment: